paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

 </div>

 ...Welcome back!
 You now have a high degree of fluency in Plover, and have had lots of practice chording keystrokes, right?
 Great!
-So, it is time to re-consider looking at PS theory lessons.
+Time to re-consider looking at PS theory lessons!

 Wait, I'm recommending that you go _back_ to theory?
 Didn't you do all that already?
 Yes, you did!
 The core steno theory concepts in PS will end up just being revision for you, and the fact that they use StenEd theory will now not be a cause for any potential confusion thanks to your solid foundation in Plover!
-So, you will be able to focus more on the content that the PS theory lessons provide that, at least I think, is unique to them.
+So, you will be able to focus more on the content that the PS theory lessons provide that I think is unique to them.

 ## Platinum Club Benefits

-The most important elements in determining the success of any educational courses are its delivery and content, and I think PS excels in both of these areas.
+The most important elements in determining the success of any educational courses are its delivery and content, and PS excels in both of these areas.

 ### Delivery